Unsupervised Domain Adaptation for Low-dose CT Reconstruction via Bayesian Uncertainty Alignment: Methodology

-More importantly, we aim to minimize the Bayesian uncertainty discrepancy of obtained latent features $\mathbf{U}_{i}^{S(T)}$ between source and target domains such that the noise distribution between the two domains can be reduced implicitly.
 To this end, we propose to leverage the covariance matrix of latent features, as second-order statistics of latent features, to quantify the uncertainty among features.
-Specifically, we propose to calculate the covariance matrix over different Bayesian sampling embeddings of a same input, \textit{i.e.},$\mathbf{U}_{i}^{S(T)}$ as following
+Specifically, we propose to calculate the covariance matrix over different Bayesian sampling embeddings of the same input, \textit{i.e.},$\mathbf{U}_{i}^{S(T)}$ as follows:

 where $\bm{\mu}_{i}^{S}$ and $\bm{\mu}_{i}^{T}$ denote the mean of the $\mathbf{U}_{i}^{S}$ and $\mathbf{U}_{i}^{T}$, respectively. $\mathbf{u}_{i,j}^{S}$ and $\mathbf{u}_{i,j}^{T}$ represent the $j$-th row of the $\mathbf{U}_{i}^{S}$ and $\mathbf{U}_{i}^{T}$.
 The size of $\mathbf{C}_{i}^{S}$ and $\mathbf{C}_{i}^{T}$ is $C \times C$.